UIUC-iSchool-DataViz/is445_oauoag_spring2023/week01/lecture01.md

    forum instead.*
  * Conduct will be held to same standards as any educational venue.

-Slack turn-around time ~24 hours or less (general/section channel), email ~3 days or less
+Slack turn-around time ~24 business hours or less (general/section channel), email ~3 business days or less

 Questions about grades should *always* be over email.